-Now, let’s look at some real-world examples across different industries.
+Now, let’s look at three real-world examples across different industries.

 Machine learning is now state of the art, and this is something that no one could ever program by hand.

-Third: self-driving cars.
 Here, the same thing is happening.
 The need is to figure out how to automate the action of driving — and do it safely.
 As you can imagine, it’s a challenging problem to solve.
-People have tried to hard code this, and it just doesn’t work.
+People have tried to hardcode this and it just doesn’t work.
 There are too many exceptional things that can occur along the way.
 Here too, we need to use machine learning to help solve these problems.